Filter Ferret

 W × H × D35.8 × 4.5 - 20.1 × 15.7 in

-Watch out for: The 9.8-inch keyboard tray depth is the narrowest on this list — a full-size keyboard fits, but a keyboard plus mouse side by side is cramped.
-The 15.7-inch workspace depth requires a monitor arm for screens 27 inches or larger.
+Watch out for: The 9.8-inch keyboard tray depth is the narrowest here — a keyboard fits, but a keyboard plus mouse side by side gets cramped.
+The 15.7-inch workspace depth needs a monitor arm for 27-inch screens or larger.
 FEZIBO is a newer brand with less track record than FlexiSpot or VIVO.

 Ergotron WorkFit-TL — Best Overall